6. How to guarantee your success in sales

 There is no magic rabbit that you pull out of the hat and say "here is the secret of selling."
 There is no silver bullet that will win the sale every time.

-It is impossible to persistently apply and reapply these 7 principles of selling and fail.
+It is impossible to persistently apply and reapply the principles you are learning and fail.